On Primes of Ordinary and Hodge-Witt Reduction: Primes of Hodge-Witt reduction

 When $X$ is a smooth Fano surface over a number field, one can prove a little more:

 \begin{theorem}[Joshi-Rajan] Let $X$ be a smooth, projective Fano surface, defined over a number field $K$.
-Then for all but finitely many primes $p$, $X$ has ordinary reduction at $p$ and moreover the de Rham-Witt cohomology of $X_p$ is torsion free. \end{theorem}
+Then for all but finitely many primes $\wp$, $X$ has ordinary reduction at $\wp$ and moreover the de Rham-Witt cohomology of $X_\wp$ is torsion free. \end{theorem}

-\begin{proof} It follows from the results of \cite{mehta97} and \cite{hara96}, that if $X$ is a smooth, projective and Fano variety $X$ over a number field, for all but finitely many primes $p$, the reduction $X_{p}$ is Frobenius split.
-By \cite[Proposition~3.1]{joshirajan03} we see the reduction modulo all but finitely many primes $p$ of $K$ gives an ordinary surface.
-Then by Lemma~9.5 of \cite{bloch86} and Proposition~\ref{fintor}, the result follows. \end{proof}
+\begin{proof} By \cite[Exercise 1.6.E(5)]{shrawan-book} one knows that if $X$ is a smooth, projective and Fano variety $X$ over a number field, then for all but finitely many primes $\wp$, the reduction $X_{\wp}$ is Frobenius split.
+By \cite[Proposition 3.1]{joshi03} we see that the reduction modulo all but finitely many primes $\wp$ of $K$ gives an ordinary surface.
+Then by \cite[Lemma 9.5]{bloch1986} and Proposition~\ref{fintor}, the result follows. \end{proof}

 \begin{example}[Joshi-Rajan] Let $K=\Q$ and $X\subset \P^n$ be any Fermat hypersurface of degree $m$ and $n\geq 6$.
-If $m<n+1$ then this hypersurface is Fano but by \cite{toki96} this hypersurface does not have Hodge-Witt reduction at primes $p$ satisfying $p\not\equiv 1\mod m$.
-This gives examples of Fano varieties which are ($F$-split but are) not Hodge-Witt or ordinary. \end{example}
+If $m<n+1$ then this hypersurface is Fano, but by \cite[\S1, Theorem]{toki96} this hypersurface does not have Hodge-Witt reduction at primes $p$ satisfying $p\not\equiv 1\mod m$.
+This gives examples of Fano varieties which are Frobenius split but are not Hodge-Witt or ordinary. \end{example}

-\begin{remark}[Joshi-Rajan] It is clear from Example~\ref{fano} that there exist Fano varieties over number fields which have non-Hodge-Witt reduction modulo an infinite set of primes and thus this indicates that in higher dimension $p_g(X)$ is not a good invariant for measuring this behavior.
-The following question and subsequent examples suggests that the Hodge level may intervene in higher dimensions (see \cite{deligne72,rapoport72} for the definition of Hodge level). \end{remark}
+\begin{remark}[Joshi-Rajan] It is clear from Example~\ref{fano} that there exist Fano varieties over number fields which have non-Hodge-Witt reduction modulo an infinite set of primes and thus this indicates that in higher dimension $p_g(X)$ is not a good invariant for measuring this behavior. \end{remark}

-\begin{question}[Joshi-Rajan] Let $X/K$ be a smooth, projective Fano variety over a number field.
+\begin{question}[Joshi-Rajan] The notion of Hodge level is introduced in \cite{deligne72} and complete intersections of Hodge level at most one are classified in \cite{rapoport72}.
+From this classification one sees that complete intersections of Hodge level one are all Fano varieties.
+Hence one can ask the following: let $X/K$ be a smooth, projective Fano variety over a number field.
 Assume that $X$ has Hodge level $\leq 1$ in the sense of \cite{deligne72,rapoport72}.
 Then does $X$ have Hodge-Witt reduction modulo all but a finite number of primes of $K$? \end{question}